AndreMashukov/code-insights-ai/scripts/BACKUP_README.md

 ## Restoring Backups

-This project includes restore scripts that can restore Firebase Authentication users and Firestore data from backups.
+This project includes restore scripts that can restore Firebase Authentication users, Firestore data, and Security Rules from backups.

-### Restore Latest Backup (Quick Restore)
+### Restore Latest Backup (Recommended)

 Automatically finds and restores the most recent backup: